AdriJD/ksw/README.md

 ### Dependencies

 - Python>=3.7
-- Intel MKL library
 - a C compiler (tested with gcc and icc)
 - fftw (please check the FFTWROOT variable in the Makefile and update if needed)
-- intel MKL library (please check the MKLROOT variable in the Makefile and update if needed)
+- intel MKL library (see instructions below)
 - Python>=3.6
 - [numpy](https://pypi.org/project/numpy/)
 - [scipy](https://pypi.org/project/scipy/)